new-coyote/nuevo-coyote/site/what.md

   link_url: https://newcoyote.com/contact/
 - template: block-image
   image: "/v1633593357/coyote/2021/10/Cityscapes_-_Town_zz5aax.png"
+  alt_text: An illustration of a mythical city scape with ancient buildings and modern
+    cars on a body of water
 - template: block-text
   heading: New Coyote Manifesto
   content: "We are tired of empty corporate manifestos.
 This will not be another well-written